05.11.10 – 18.12.10

 A bilingual monograph on Marcel Dinahet's practice will be published by Editions Lienart in December.
 It includes new texts from Dominique Abensour, Larys Frogier, Jean–Marc Huitorel, Louise O'Hare, Gilles A Tiberghien, and will be available from the gallery.

-Marcel Dinahet was born in 1943 in Finistère in western–most Brittany, France (the name Finistère comes from the Latin 'finis terrae' meaning 'the end of the earth') and has worked as a sculptor since the the 1960s.
+Marcel Dinahet was born in 1943 in Finistère in western–most Brittany, France (the name Finistère comes from the Latin 'finis terrae' meaning 'the end of the earth') and has worked as a sculptor since the 1960s.
 About 25 years ago his practice shifted abruptly from sculpture to video.
-His subject is the littoral, within and around seas, rivers, sources, ports, documenting both the places and the people who live and work in these boundary zones in many sites around the world.
+His focus is the littoral, within and around seas, rivers, sources, ports, documenting both the places and the people who live and work in these boundary zones in many sites around the world, together with the issues that affect them.
+The subject of his work is always as local and direct as it is global in resonance, as personal as it is universal and political; his methodology and approach exude calm, curiosity, questioning, and consideration, never confrontation.
 His videos while appearing to be documentary in nature exude the quality of note–taking and the personal archive.
-In France Dinahet's work has been widely shown in public galleries, and is included in the Fonds National d'art contemporain (FNAC) in Paris as well as the FRAC collections of Brittany, Languedoc Roussillon, Champagne–Ardennes, Lower Normandy, Burgundy and Corsica among others.
+In France Dinahet's work has been widely shown in public galleries, and is included in the Fonds National d'art contemporain (FNAC) as well as the FRAC collections of Brittany, Languedoc Roussillon, Champagne–Ardennes, Lower Normandy, Burgundy and Corsica among others.

 My understanding of French is not as good as it could be.
 As a result, talking with Marcel Dinahet about his video work hits various stumbling blocks.
 He is of course able to absolutely elucidate his work in French – using words and concepts that give things linguistic and conceptual anchors – but their relocation into an English context breaks them apart from their initial meaning.
 Certain aspects of his work, or their titles are often untranslatable in many ways.
 One of his video series, Fleuves, translates into English as 'rivers', but so would the word 'rivière' which in English we would without doubt recognise the look of more than the first.
 These two are, however, very different.
 'Fleuve' translates more closely into English as a river that flows to the sea; the point at which it ceases to be a tributary, or a stream that meanders within the land.
 The name is about its function, not its status.
 In English, we get the term fluvial from this word the action, inhabitants, deposits and physical or topographical sphere of influence of a river.
 Thus a fleuve has a course and a purpose, its raison d'être is to travel from the land into a wider sea, and thus be connected at its end point to the rest of the world.
 Connection and connectivity, the openness of a river city, which, as Dinahet says, 'has a sea inside it', brings to his extensive body of work the idea that the world is defined by both matter and change, permanence and movement.
 Dinahet's Riverains, video–portraits of the inhabitants along the banks of rivers in Vladivostok or Taipei, are about all of these things.
 The presence and impact of these bodies of water on how we live, the way we accumulate, and populate sites located around rivers and shores (like fluvial deposit) draw every viewer to an understanding both universal and specific, of human and social things.